eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 .. literalinclude:: src/tasks/nagios-plugins-installed.yml
    :language: yaml

-Read the following sections for more information about installation and configuration process of the plugins.
+Read the following sections for more information about the installation and configuration process of the plugins.

 - :ref:`Nagios Plugins <nagios-plugins-index>`
 - :ref:`IPMI Sensors <ipmi-sensors-plugin-index>`